Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 Regional failover is particularly important for spot instance workloads.
 If a regional spot fleet is reclaimed, your tested recovery-time objective determines whether secondary on-demand capacity can receive new requests before client timeout budgets expire.
 Long in-flight generations still need retry or resumption semantics.

-Instead of deploying a separate 70B model for every customer fine-tune, use a shared base model and hot-swap LoRA (Low-Rank Adaptation)[20] adapters.
-Systems like S-LoRA[21] show how to batch requests across different adapters while keeping the base model weights shared in GPU memory. vLLM also supports per-request LoRA serving, with explicit warnings around runtime adapter loading in untrusted environments.[22]
+Instead of deploying a separate Qwen3.6-27B base for every customer fine-tune, use one shared base model and select LoRA (Low-Rank Adaptation)[25] adapters per request.
+Systems like S-LoRA[26] show how to batch requests across different adapters while keeping the base model weights shared in GPU memory. vLLM also supports per-request LoRA serving, with explicit warnings around separate runtime adapter-loading APIs in untrusted environments.[27]

-To implement multi-tenancy, we can dynamically load LoRA adapters per request.
-The class below shows how a single base model instance can serve requests for different tenants by applying the corresponding tenant's adapter on the fly.
+To implement multi-tenancy, map each tenant to an approved adapter and select that adapter per request.
+TenantAdapterRouter shows how a single base model instance can serve requests for different tenants by passing a LoRARequest to vLLM.
 While a true production environment would use vLLM's AsyncLLMEngine to handle concurrent requests without blocking, the synchronous LLM class is shown here for conceptual clarity.
-The function takes the incoming HTTP request containing a tenant ID, looks up the adapter path, and outputs the generated response using the dynamically merged weights:
+The function takes an incoming request containing a tenant ID, looks up the approved adapter path, and outputs the generated response with the selected adapter.
+This example doesn't expose vLLM's runtime adapter-loading APIs; those are a separate trusted-environment feature:

 1from collections.abc import Mapping